-The highly medicinal Aloe Vera plant is mainly propagated from stalks, but did you know that they can also be grown from seeds?
+The highly praised medicinal Aloe Vera plant is mainly propagated from cuttings, but did you know the seeds can also give you an exotic addition?

 - How do you Extract Aloe Vera Seeds?